collocations.org

 The case against her collapsed when a key witness was proved to have lied.

-The case hinged on the evidence of the only witness to the killing.
+The case hinged on the evidence of the only witness.

 raise sth